 2 Card and DellaVigna (2013) analyzed the following five journals: the American Economic Review (AER), Econometrica (ECA), the Journal of Political Economy (JPE), the Quarterly Journal of Economics (QJE), and the Review of Economic Studies (RES).

-3 Specifically, the acceptance rates decreased from 15 percent to 6 percent between 1990 and 2012, see Card and DellaVigna (2013).
+3 Specifically, the acceptance rates decreased from 15 to 6 % between 1990 and 2012; see Card and DellaVigna (2013).